 Do not forget to cover the area you will be working on before you start.
 Cover it with a drop cloth or an old towel or sheet so that there are no spills or mishaps.

-- You will need to clean your vessel and make sure there is a sticker on the bottom of the wick clip.
-You can put a wooden wick in it.
-The wick will stand up on its own.
-You do not need any other tools to keep your wick in place when you pour the wax into it.
+- Clean your vessel thoroughly and attach a sticker to the bottom of the clip.
+It can be used with a wooden wick.
+The wick will hold its own.
+To keep the wick in place while you pour the wax into it, there are no other tools needed.

 - Melt your wax in a pot with water.
 Do not let the water boil.
 When the wax is liquid, put it in another pot and keep it warm to work with.